 Reed College is located 10 minutes from downtown Portland, Oregon, a vibrant metropolis of waterfalls, bridges, and parks of every size.

 Asking questions is a social activity for Reedies.
 You’ll overhear heated debates about Plato in the Sports Center and get caught up in string theory in the Quad.
-Students don’t compartmentalize who they are from what they’re learning.
 Whoever you are (even if you’re still deciding who that is), you’ll find that the Honor Principle supports differences and creates respect within the Reed community.
-Reed is a humanizing place of infinite subsets where you have an opportunity to reinvent yourself continuously.
-You’ll find your tribe in the classroom, exploring Reed canyon, or hiking in the Cascade Mountains.
+Reed is a humanizing place of infinite subsets that offer you the opportunity to be yourself across all your interests.
+You’ll find your tribe in the classroom, exploring Reed Canyon, or hiking in the Cascade Mountains.

 Distinguished alumni include Wikipedia co-founder Larry Sanger ’91; neuroscientist Kenneth Koe ’45, inventor of Zoloft; environmental chemist and mountaineer Arlene Blum ’66; attorney William Hohengarten ’84, whose arguments persuaded the US Supreme Court to strike down Texas laws against sodomy; beat poet Gary Snyder ’51; best-selling author Barbara Ehrenreich ’63; and geneticist Pamela Ronald ’82, who developed a strain of drought-resistant rice.
 (Notable dropouts include Steve Jobs.)